till22G/master_thesis_code/README.md

 Following the original implementation data for WN18RR and FB15k-237 is taken from [KG-BERT](https://github.com/yao8839836/kg-bert).

-Wikidata5M can be downloaded with this script taken from: https://github.com/intfloat/SimKGC/blob/main/eval_wiki5m_trans.py
+Wikidata5M can be downloaded with this script taken from: https://github.com/intfloat/SimKGC/blob/main/scripts/download_wikidata5m.sh
+Just run this line:

 ```
 bash scripts/download_wikidata5m.sh